 - Broken blower: A faulty motor or unbalanced fan can halt airflow over the evaporator coil.

-If your AC freezes up, get in touch with the NATE-certified techs at McKinley Heating Service Experts to fix the trouble.
+If your AC freezes up, get in touch with the ACE-certified techs at McKinley Heating Service Experts to fix the trouble.
 We have years of experience helping homeowners check their air conditioners, and we’re sure we can get things operating again in no time.
 Contact us at 780-800-7092 to book air conditioning repair in Edmonton with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.